tedy-art/Data-Structure-and-algorithm/README.md

 <h5>1) Builti-in Data Structures :</h5>
 <h6>1) List:-</h6>
-1. List are used to store data in a sequential manner.
+1. List are used to store data in a sequential manner.<br />
-2. Negative indexing and positive indexing supported.
+2. Negative indexing and positive indexing supported.<br />
-3. Lists are supported indexing and slicing structure.
+3. Lists are supported indexing and slicing structure.<br />
-4. List is an ordered collection of element enclosed within [].
+4. List is an ordered collection of element enclosed within [].<br />
-5. List are mutable.(change is supported, add, remove, and update)
+5. List are mutable.(change is supported, add, remove, and update)<br />

 ex.